silky/chrisdone-homepage/posts/identity-monad.markdown

       To try to get around it. `unsafePerformIO` can get around it, but maybe you have control over whether people can import that.

+      And there's a difference between security against developer attacks, and security against mistakes.